Air France pilots extend strike until Sept. 26

 JOB FEARS

-The company has said the idea is not to replace Air France but to complete its armoury to attack the leisure market.
+The company has said the idea is not to replace Air France but to complete its armory to attack the leisure market.

 But the SNPL said it was concerned that Air France would abandon Transavia's development in France altogether, blaming it on pilot opposition, and then focus on the unit's expansion elsewhere in Europe, thus moving jobs outside the country.